Business Sentiment Index (BSI)

 About the CKGSB Business Sentiment Index

-CKGSB’s Center on Finance and Economic Growth surveys more than 2,000 Chinese companies from within the industrial sector every quarter to provide the most comprehensive set of independent data currently available.
+CKGSB’s Research Department on Finance and Economic Growth surveys more than 2,000 Chinese companies from within the industrial sector every quarter to provide the most comprehensive set of independent data currently available.
 Led by CKGSB Professors of Finance Gan Jie and Erica Xuenan Li, this large-scale, micro-level quarterly company survey on China’s industrial economy, which began in 2014 Q2, sheds light on how the sector is coping and what types of reforms are needed—based not on opinion, but on a painstaking, fact-gathering process.

 Described as the first of its kind, this survey is based on stratified random sampling by industry, region and size from the National Bureau of Statistics’ population of 488,000 industrial firms that have sales of over five million RMB.
 The survey has around 2,000 responding firms each time.